upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ### Add policy engines

 An effective way to supplement Crossplane is to enforce governance through policies.
 Any Kubernetes-compatible policy engine, such as [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://github.com/kyverno/kyverno), can be used with Crossplane.
 This allows users to write custom policies to enforce against Crossplane resources.
 Policy engines have some overlap in terms of what you can implement relative to what you define with Crossplane's compositions capability.
 For a complete guide to integrating policies in your control plane, see the [Interface Integrations > Policy Engines]({{< ref "xp-arch-framework/interface-integrations/policy-engines.md" >}}) topic in this framework.

 {{< hint "note" >}}
+Crossplane supports integration with policy engines, but policy engines are not required to use Crossplane.
 If you are unsure whether you need to integrate a policy engine with your control plan, you can always start out by _not_ having a policy engine and add one later once it makes sense.
-We do explain in the guide on interface integrations how you can use policies to supplement what you can do out-of-the-box with Crossplane compositions (since there is some overlap).
+Read the interface integration guide above to see how a policy engine can add value.
 {{< /hint >}}

 ### Monitor and collect metrics